makrai/notes/schick21-cloze-few-shot-classif-nli.md

   * our approach requires no additional labeled data and provides an intuitive interface to leverage task-specific human knowledge.
 * training multiple generations of models on data labeled by previous gens
-  * The idea behind iP ET
+  * The idea behind iPET
   * resembles to self-training and bootstrapping approaches for
     * word sense disambiguation (Yarowsky, 1995)
     * relation extraction (Brin 1999; Agichtein & Gravano 2000; Batista+ 2015)